'The set also handled R v Gul, a Supreme Court case that for the first time looked at the definition of terrorism' Chambers UK 2016

 'Attracts the most significant and substantial criminal instructions on both the prosecution and defence sides' Chambers UK 2017

 The go-to Chambers for complex and high-profile matters, QEB Hollis Whiteman is favoured for these technically challenging and security-sensitive cases.

-QEB Hollis Whiteman has a particularly high level of expertise and experience in prosecuting and defending terrorism trials at all stages of the proceedings and in relation to all types of alleged terrorist activity, having undertaken such cases for many years.
-We are regularly asked to give advice in relation to terrorism-related matters from investigation stage and have been involved in several government inquires involving terrorism.
-This area of practice is extremely sensitive and complex; we are very proud of our reputation for excellence in this field.
+QEB Hollis Whiteman has a particularly high level of expertise and experience in prosecuting and defending Terrorism Trials at all stages of the proceedings and in relation to all types of alleged terrorist activity, having undertaken such cases for many years.
+We are regularly asked to give advice in relation to terrorism-related matters from the investigation stage and have been involved in several government iniquires involving terrorism.
+This area of practice is extremely sensitive and complex and we are very proud of our reputation for excellence in this field.

-Our barristers have been involved in some of the most significant terrorism trials of recent times, including: the prosecution of a mother who took her young son to Syria to live with ISIS; the first successful prosecution based entirely on the distribution of extremist material on the internet; one of the first terrorist fundraising cases in this country for a terrorist purpose abroad (Chechnya); and the case concerning the highest ranking Al Queda operative prosecuted in the UK.
+Our Barristers have been involved in some of the most significant Terrorism Trials of recent times, including: the prosecution of a mother who took her young son to Syria to live with ISIS; the first successful prosecution based entirely on the distribution of extremist material on the Internet; one of the first terrorist fundraising cases in this country for a terrorist purpose abroad (Chechnya); and the case concerning the highest-ranking Al-Qaeda Operative prosecuted in the UK.